electronoob/gofridayadmin/README.md

-# Friday
+# gofridayadmin
-A volatile key-value store in Go, meant for easy web access
+a web frontend for Friday